jmursi/Jmursi.github.io/_pages/about.md

 Here's what I have been upto lately: <br/><br/>

+@ __Jan 13, 2025__: I recently achieved my candidancy after completing all requirements including passing the preliminary examination!

+@ __Dec 20, 2024__: Our paper "[Why AI Is WEIRD and Should Not Be This Way: Towards AI For Everyone, With Everyone, By Everyone](https://arxiv.org/pdf/2410.16315)" has been accepted at the AAAI 2025 Senior Member Presentation Track.

+@ __Dec 16, 2024__: I gave a talk on Natural Language Processing, and career opportunities in computer science at the Computer Science Honor Society at Eastlake High School in Seattle, Washington.
+Interacting with high school students and witnessing their enthusiasm for NLP was inspiring.

+@ __Nov 6, 2024__: Our proposal for the 4th Workshop on NLP for Positive Impact has been accepted to ACL 2025.
+More details on the [website](https://sites.google.com/view/nlp4positiveimpact).

+@ __Oct 24, 2024__: I was on a panel discussing "The Ups and Downs of PhD" in the EECS 601: "Intro to Grad Studies" class at the University of Michigan.

-@ __Sep 20, 2024__: Our paper "[Towards detection and mitigation of Implicit Biases in Multi-Agent LLM Interactions](https://arxiv.org/abs/2410.02584#:~:text=To%20mitigate%20them%2C%20we%20propose,to%20be%20the%20most%20successful.)", in collaboration with my advisor, Dr. Rada Mihalcea has been accepted to EMNLP '24 Findings.
-Details coming soon!
+@ __Sep 20, 2024__: Our paper "[Towards detection and mitigation of Implicit Biases in Multi-Agent LLM Interactions](https://arxiv.org/abs/2410.02584#:~:text=To%20mitigate%20them%2C%20we%20propose,to%20be%20the%20most%20successful.)", in collaboration with my advisor, Dr. Rada Mihalcea has been accepted to EMNLP 2024 Findings.
+See you in Miami!

-@ __Sep 9, 2024__: Our paper "[Application Specific Compression of Deep Learning Models](https://arxiv.org/abs/2409.05368)" got accepted to the ACM IKDD CoDS COMAD conference.
+@ __Sep 9, 2024__: Our paper "[Application Specific Compression of Deep Learning Models](https://arxiv.org/abs/2409.05368)" got accepted to the ACM IKDD CoDS COMAD 2024 conference.

 @ __Jun 23, 2024__: Preprint of our work: Towards Region-aware Bias Evaluation Metrics available online [here](https://arxiv.org/abs/2406.16152)!